Asgaros/asgaros-forum/readme.txt

 * Improved compatibility with WP-Sweep
 * Removed: Themes functionality
 * Performance improvements and code optimizations
+* The required minimum PHP version is now 5.3
 = 2.6.0 =
 * Fixed: Minor display issues
 * Fixed: Wrong stylings when using custom colors